jiteshvatsa/Django-LoginPage/README.md

 ### Project includes:

-* How to add color gradient background
+* Add color gradient background
-* How to create authenticationin/ Login page in Django
+* Create authenticationin/ Login page in Django
-* How to register user and then use those information for login.
+* Register user and then use those information for login.